 Who Invented the Likert Scale?

-The scale caught on and is now used to measure the attitudes of many issues, or brands, or other subjects.
+The scale caught on and is now used to measure the attitudes of many issues, brands, or other subjects.

 But let’s talk more about the Likert Scale and how it’s used in surveys.